-The Cardinals trade future Hall of Fame right-hander Mordecai Brown and catcher Jack O’Neill to the Cubs in exchange for backstop Larry McLean and Jack Taylor, a righty who will set the record for consecutive complete-games in one season next season with 39 when he compiles a 20-19 record for the Redbirds next year.
-Three-finger Brown will post a 188-86 (.686) record, including six consecutive seasons of 20+ wins, during his ten-year tenure with Chicago.
+The Cardinals trade future Hall of Fame right-hander Mordecai Brown and catcher Jack O’Neill to the Cubs in exchange for backstop Larry McLean and Jack Taylor, a righty who will set the record for consecutive complete-games in one season next year with 39 when he compiles a 20-19 record for the Redbirds.
+Three-Finger Brown will post a 188-86 (.686) record, including six consecutive seasons of 20+ wins, during his ten-year tenure with Chicago.

 The rules committee decides a ball which bounces into the stands will no longer be a home run, but will become a ground rule double.
 Estimating that major leaguers who played in the era prior to the rule change hit about two homers a year that bounced over the wall, Babe Ruth's career total would have been reduced by about 22 round trippers.

-Peter J. McGovern becomes the president of the Little League, replacing Charles Durban who resigned due to ill health.
-The league which started in 1939 with two leagues has now grown to 1,800 leagues in 48 states and international sites.
+Peter J. McGovern becomes the president of the Little League, replacing Charles Durban, who resigned due to ill health.
+The organization, which started in 1939 with two leagues, has now grown to 1,800 in 48 states and international sites.

 The Tigers trade pitcher Mickey Lolich and outfielder Billy Baldwin to the Mets in exchange for outfielder Rusty Staub and pitcher Bill Laxton.

 Re-entry free agents second baseman Rennie Stennett, catcher Milt May, and outfielder Jim Wohlford sign with the Giants.
 The combined total of the contracts is nearly $5 million.